deepset-ai/haystack-home/content/blog/level-up-rag-with-speaker-diarization/index.md

 On audio or video recordings with multiple speakers, only transcribing the recording will not provide all there is to know to the LLM.
 The data on how many people are speaking, what each of them says is lost in written format.

+So is it not possible to use LLMs to their full potential with multi-speaker recordings?
+Of course it is with **Speaker Diarization**!

 ## Introduction to Speaker Diarization

-So is it not possible to use LLMs to their full potential with multi-speaker recordings?
-Of course it is!

 With the [assemblyai-haystack Python package](https://pypi.org/project/assemblyai-haystack/) by [AssemblyAI](https://www.assemblyai.com/), this would take you only 10 minutes to build.
+The Speaker Diarization model lets you detect multiple speakers in an audio file and what each speaker said.
 Thanks to the built-in speaker diarization feature, you can get the transcript of your audio or video recording in plain format and also speaker annotated format where each utterance in the recording is attributed to a speaker.
 Here is what it looks like:

 >...
 >